Swiss

 Morant, perhaps from a nickname meaning "steadfast", or alternatively of Germanic origin and meaning literally "courage-raven".
 A known bearer was the British-born Australian soldier and poet Breaker Morant, original name Edwin Henry Murrant (?1864-1902).

-Moranville FrenchHabitational name from a commune in France named Moranville, probably derived from the personal name
+Moranville FrenchHabitational name from a commune in France named Moranville, derived from French personal name

 More Frenchnickname for a dark-skinned man from Old French